evaluating field usage in excel / power query / power bi

 You can use the salesforce integration to pull an object, and add one line of code in advanced editor, and you have it.

-If you want to filter by record type, etc, you can do that via the power query UI, prior to adding the line of code.
-I dont think its possible to do this in power bi itself, but gonna try when i have the time.
+If you want to filter by record type, or any other field on the object, you can do that via the power query UI prior to adding the line of code to run the profile.
+It also is possible to do this dynamically by record type, but is more complex, so that will be a separate article.

-I will write this up in more detail, but top level - when you pull in a salesforce object in power query via data - get date - from online services - from salesforce objects, you can go into advanced editor and the M code will look like
+I will write this up in more detail, but at a top level - you pull in a salesforce object in power query via data - get data - from online services - from salesforce objects.
+Then you can go into advanced editor and the M code will look like

 let